top of page

 The types of roles will include spa and healing professionals, activity guides/instructors, guest services, maintenance/housekeeping, food service, marketing, management and forestry, just to name a few.

-We will start HR planning in 2026 and will aggressively start hiring in early 2027 .
-We will keep you informed as we progress through the hiring process.
+We will start HR planning in late 2026 and will start hiring in mid 2027 .
+We will keep you informed as we progress through this process.

-There are other aligned partners from Virginia and various parts of the country who are part of the ownership team.
-The ownership team is committed to wellness, regenerative development, and preserving the regions natural heritage.
+There are over 30 other aligned individuals and families from Virginia and various parts of the country who are part of the ownership team.
+They are committed to wellness, regenerative development, and preserving the region's natural heritage.
+There is no institutional capital who made an investment, allowing us to take a long term perspective focused on impact.

 On the North side of the property, we are planning a campus area that will include an arrival space, a spa, a food and beverage building, a meeting facility, and a fitness/yoga building -- as depicted on the home page.
 All buildings will be placed within the forest and cannot be seen from the road.